Out on the town

 Partygoers shouldn’t be put off by Siem Reap’s diminutive size – the local nightlife scene definitely punches well above its weight, with the good times going on well into the early hours.

-Cut a track over to Hard Rock Café at King’s Road Angkor and get ready to be transported to the world of rock’n’roll.
-Here the live inhouse band, Band@Work plays Tuesday to Sunday starting at 7pm, and belts out a range of classic hits in surroundings decked out with authentic music memorabilia such as a pair of Eminem’s sneakers and one of Madonna’s hats.
+Head over to Hard Rock Café and be transported to the world of rock’n’roll.
+Here the live inhouse band plays Tuesday to Sunday starting at 7pm, and belts out a range of classic hits in surroundings decked out with authentic music memorabilia.

-Laundry Bar on Street 9, with its smooth, upscale ’70s-style décor, is the quintessential hip French hangout.
+Laundry Bar on Street 9, with its smooth, upscale ’70s-style dОcor, is the quintessential hip French hangout.
 Help yourself to a happy hour-priced caramel liqueur and vodka while gyrating on the dance floor to live gypsy jazz, or play pool in the back room with a stylish assortment of bohemians.

-If you’ve still got some energy left, catch your breath and wander back up the road to find yourself in the middle of a circle of young Khmers at Temple Bar, doing the New Orleans-style Bounce to obscenely loud music.
-Time your run right and you’ll get in before Happy Hour ends at 10pm to enjoy delightfully cheap drinks.
+Cross the street to find yourself in the middle of a circle of young Khmers at Temple Bar, doing the New Orleans-style Bounce to obscenely loud music.
+Time your run right and you’ll get in before Happy Hour ends at 10pm.

 Just along from Pub Street, near the riverside, you’ll find Barcode Lounge.
 This chic night spot and gay bar serves up a fantastic array of cocktails, beers, wines and champagne to Dapper Dans and Sultry Susans looking for a good time.